 Many PEMF systems advise a maximum treatment time per day.
 Often this is based on the practical limitations of the engineering of the PEMF system.
 As with many other treatment modalities, treatment times may need to be longer and more frequent at the beginning of use for specific problems.
 As improvement is seen, treatment time and how often they are done can be stretched out until finally periodic maintenance treatments are all that is necessary.
 The amount of treatment time and how often treatment should be performed will be person and problem dependent.
 Some problems need more time.
 Often professional guidance is useful to determine the best course of therapy.
 If a PEMF device has significant research support, this will often provide the best guidance.

 There are many manufacturers of PEMF systems.
 Each manufacturer makes their own claims.
-Informing yourself of your options is the best way to determine which is the most useful system for your particular needs, budget and circumstances.
+Doing independent research and educating yourself about your options is always going to be the best way to determine which is the most useful system for your particular needs, budget and circumstances.
 I frequently talk to people who were introduced to PEMF therapy without getting adequately informed about PEMFs or doing adequate research before making a purchasing decision.

 My doctor knows which PEMF system I should get and how to use it.